phetsims/phet-info/checklists/code_review_checklist.md

 ```

 - [ ] Methods should be invoked using the dot operator rather than the bracket operator.
 For more details, please see https://github.com/phetsims/gravity-and-orbits/issues/9
-For instance: instead of :
+For example, instead of :
 ```js
 self[ isFaceSmile ? 'smile' : 'grimace' ]();
 ```
-Prefer
+prefer
 ```js
 isFaceSmile ? self.smile() : self.grimace();
 ```